EmilianoSanchez/Android-Meter/README.md

 ##To do
 - More metrics
+- Export results into several files: SQLite, CVSs, etc.
+- Store results in a DaaS (Firebase for example)
 - Load simulation
 - Incremental prediction models in Android
 - Distributed prediction models in Android